t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 * Discovery

+Next, we look

-# Usage of bootstrapping terminology in standards {#usage}
+# Usage of terminology in standards {#usage}

 To better understand bootstrapping related terminology, let us first look at the terms used by some existing specifications:

 ## Device Provisioning Protocol (DPP)

 The Wi-Fi Alliance Device provisioning protocol (DPP) {{dpp}} describes itself as a standardized protocol for providing user friendly Wi-Fi setup while maintaining or increasing the security.
 DPP relies on a configurator, e.g. a smartphone application, for setting up all other devices, called enrollees, in the network.
 DPP has the following three phases/sub-protocols:

 * Bootstrapping: The configurator obtains bootstrapping information from the enrollee using an out-of-band channel such as scanning a QR code or tapping NFC.
 The bootstrapping information includes the public-key of the device and metadata such as the radio channel on which the device is listening.

 * Authentication: In DPP, either the configurator or the enrollee can initiate the authentication protocol.
 The side initiating the authentication protocol